Grab these free equal sharing problems – in three levels of difficulty!

 Encourage your students to use a picture to show their answer.
 It will be interesting to see how many different ways your learners illustrate the math problems!

 This is a card from set 3.
 I designed this set to be used with on-level children as young as third grade, but my second grader could do many of the cards.
-I would certainly make them available for advanced students in the lower graders.
+I would certainly make them available for advanced students in the lower grades.

 I hope you can see that even though the simplest cards could be used with children as young as kindergarten or first grade, the challenging cards can be used with children even older than third grade.
 My fifth grader, who is a good math student, had to really stop and think!